adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ### Tree - Boosting

 Finally, we fit a boosting model to derive the best predictive model.
-As we've done before, we use our base model to begin with.
+As we've done before, we used our base model to begin with.
 The result of our K-fold cross validation shows that the RMSE is 8.28 which is slightly higher than that of our random forest model.
 However, it took only 15 seconds to compute all these procedures.